Jim Ward enters his 14th season as the Head Coach of the Camel’s men’s hockey program.

-Ward and the Camel hockey program are coming of the most successful season since the start of the New England Small College Athletic Conference (NESCAC) men’s hockey conference in 2002.
-The Camels completed their season with a 14-10-2 record, finished in third place finish in the standings, earned the program's first home playoff game and made their inaugural appearance in the NESCAC Semifinals.
+During the 2014-15 campaign, Ward and the Camel hockey program enjoyed their most successful season since the start of the New England Small College Athletic Conference (NESCAC) men’s hockey conference in 2002.
+The Camels completed their season with a 14-10-2 record, finished in third place in the standings, earned the program's first home playoff game and made their inaugural appearance in the NESCAC Semifinals.

 In 2013-14, the Camels made one of the greatest turnarounds in program history as the Camels rebounded from a 0-7 start to post a record of 9-7-2 over the final two months of the season.
 At the conclusion of the season the Conn men’s hockey staff was honored by their coaching peers as Ward was voted NESCAC Coach of the Year.